sbrisard/fftwpp/sphinx/tutorial.rst

 Python tutorial
 ===============

+The files for this example can be downloaded: :download:`Python source<./py_tutorial/tutorial.py>`.

 As expected, the Python code is more compact.
 We first import the required modules and define the parameters of the tutorial.